keboola/connection-docs/management/users/index.md

 Once users can access a project, they gain full administrative access to that project.
 Each user is, system-wide, **identified by their email address**.
 This means that you need to enter correct email addresses for existing users.
-Be especially careful about company aliases; from KBC point of view, they are different users.
+Be especially careful about company aliases; from KBC's point of view, they are different users.

 ## Inviting a User
 If you want to add a new user to the project, go to the **Users & Settings** page in the project and